Kurowskybob Pierre

-Kurowskybob 'Black Panther' Fertil-Pierre (born August 28, 2002), known as Kurowskybob Pierre or Bobby Pierre, is an American soccer player who plays as a defender for Real Monarchs in MLS Next Pro.
+Kurowskybob 'Black Panther' Fertil-Pierre (born August 28, 2002), known as Kurowskybob Pierre or Bobby Pierre, is an American soccer player who plays as a defender for Westchester SC in USL League One.
 Internationally, in official matches, he has played for the Haiti national under-17 team.

 Club career

-A member of the academy of Real Salt Lake, Pierre made his professional debut on September 21, 2019 for their USL Championship affiliate Real Monarchs by going the distance in a start against Rio Grande Valley FC.
+A member of the academy of Real Salt Lake, Pierre made his professional debut on September 21, 2019, for their USL Championship affiliate Real Monarchs by going the distance in a start against Rio Grande Valley FC.

 After playing in France for Strasbourg, Pierre returned to Real Monarchs on February 4, 2022, ahead of their inaugural season in MLS Next Pro.

+Pierre joined USL League One expansion club Westchester SC in January 2025.

 International career

 Pierre is eligible for the United States and Haiti, having been born and raised in the U.S. and of Haitian descent through his Father.
 In 2019, he played eight total matches for Haiti U17 in the 2019 CONCACAF U-17 Championship and 2019 FIFA U-17 World Cup.
 On January 8, 2020, he was called up for the first time to United States U20 for their January friendlies.